Welcome to JURIS Arbitration Law

 Browse through thousands of book chapters, journal articles, and legal documents available for purchase and immediate download.
 To search using a variety of filters, check out Arbitration Law’s newly-enhanced Advanced Search.

 Publications in print and PDF e-book are available for purchase on Arbitration Law.
 Discover the wealth of the Arbitration Law bookstore and easily order exclusive print- or digital-format publications online.

 To see and purchase all of JURIS’s newest publications, head over to our New Arrivals.

 Juris Conferences is a leading organization developed to promote discourse among leading figures in international arbitration and alternative dispute resolution.
 To date, we have presented over 100 conferences.
 Our goal is to give interested legal practitioners access to the thinking of these leading figures and an entrée into international arbitration’s preeminent fora.
 As a division of JurisNet, LLC, the leading legal publisher of publications on Arbitration Law, Juris Conferences is in a prime position to provide the most up-to-date and relevant developments and knowhow to those involved in arbitration and ADR.

-Sixteenth Annual Investment Treaty Arbitration: A Debate & Discussion - Friday, October 14th, 2022 – Office of Crowell & Moring LLP, Washington, DC
+Seventeenth Annual Investment Treaty Arbitration: A Debate & Discussion - Thursday, October 12th, 2023 – Office of Crowell & Moring LLP, Washington, DC